anj4u/documentation/content/applications/inventory_and_mrp/inventory/warehouses_storage/advanced_operations_warehouse/lifo.rst

    potentially result in old, expired, or obsolete products being delivered to customers.

 Consider the following example, with the product, `Cinder Block`, which is tracked :guilabel:`By Lots` in the :guilabel:`Inventory` tab of the product form.
-Its product category's :guilabel:`Force Removal Strategy` is set to :guilabel:`Last In, First Out (LIFO)`.
+The :guilabel:`Force Removal Strategy`  for the cinder block's product category is set to :guilabel:`Last In, First Out (LIFO)`.

 .. seealso::
    - :ref:`Set up force removal strategy <inventory/warehouses_storage/removal-config>`